neil-morrison44/pocket-sync/README.md

 ### Soon

+- Image packs (once I've fully worked out a decent way to pick them vs the origional images & keep them even when installing an update)
 - Installing / Checking for firmware updates (might wait for the real release of 1.1 for this)

 ### Longer term